 - Trucks: 7-Inch casted aluminum trucks

 - Wheels: 70x51mm PU wheels

 Aside from its stylish looks, the Minority is built to give riders a smooth and stable ride even at great speeds.
 If you have this urge of having a unique deck, you might want to add Minority Downhill Maple to your shortlist.

 Aside from that, this board is made for cruising at high speeds.
+In fact this is best longboard for cruising.
 If that is both your thing, you are in luck!